-New flats should have access to adequately sized and good quality outdoor space.
-There may be exceptional more innovative ways of providing quality outdoor space circumstances, such as the conversion of existing non- might be required.
-For example, courtyards, roof terraces residential buildings in local or town centre locations, and balconies may be acceptable alternatives to gardens. when the provision of outdoor space is not possible.
+In the town centre and other centres around the Borough good quality outdoor space.
+There may be exceptional more innovative ways of providing quality outdoor space circumstances, such as the conversion of existing non-might be required.
+For example, courtyards, roof terraces residential buildings in local or town centre locations, and balconies may be acceptable alternatives to gardens.